mmasniy/utag/README.md

 2. `cmake . -Bbuild -Wdev -Werror=dev && cmake --build ./build`
 3. `./build/app/utag` or `/build/app/utag [path to directory]`

-# Tools who I used:
+# Tools who I used

  - **Cmake** - is an open-source, cross-platform family of tools designed to build, test and package software.
  - **Qt** - is the faster, smarter way to create innovative devices, modern UIs & applications for multiple screens.